In addition to this page, read our page on Cannabis at the U.S. Canada Border for detailed advice on how to handle your border inspection.

 As of this writing, the U.S. Customs and Border Protection has declared that “A Canadian citizen working in or facilitating the proliferation of the legal marijuana industry in Canada, coming to the U.S. for reasons unrelated to the marijuana industry will generally be admissible to the U.S. However, if a traveler is found to be coming to the U.S. for reason related to the marijuana industry, they may be deemed inadmissible.”

-What Can You Do If You Are Deemed Inadmissable?
+What Can You Do If You Are Deemed Inadmissible?

-You can in fact enter the U.S. despite inadmissibility issues.
-The most common approach is to apply in advance for a “waiver of inadmissibility”.
+You can, in fact, enter the U.S. despite inadmissibility issues.
+The most common approach is to apply in advance for a “waiver of inadmissibility.”
 Waiver requests are judged case-by-case and often depend on the reasons for travel.
-The application fee is around $1,000 and the process can take up to a year.
+The application fee is around $1,000, and the process can take up to a year.
 The waiver may be good for a year, or perhaps longer, depending on the discretion of the approval officer.
-When the waiver expires, will have to re-apply and pay the current fee.
+When the waiver expires, you will have to re-apply and pay the current fee.